Hyperobjekt/bil-site/content/about/what-is-ubi/_index.md

-  The idea of a Basic Income first originated in the 15th century, when theologian Thomas More wrote Utopia and humanist Johannes Ludovicus Vives calculated a detailed scheme for a minimum income.
-In the following centuries, philosophers like Thomas Paine would support an equal pay for all citizens regardless of socioeconomic status.
+  The idea of a Basic Income first originated in the 15th century, when theologian Thomas More wrote _Utopia_ and humanist Johannes Ludovicus Vives calculated a detailed scheme for a minimum income.
+In the following centuries, philosophers like Thomas Paine would support equal pay for all citizens regardless of socioeconomic status.
 And in the twentieth century, the United States saw support for the idea from across the political spectrum.
 Reverend Martin Luther King Jr. argued in favor of a guaranteed income as the most